-Also, I do recommend to use a special bag for the milking process.
+Also, I do recommend using a special bag for the milking process.
 I really like to work with it as the milk comes out very clean.
 But if you do not have one, you can still use a kitchen towel laid over the bowl.

 Shop for the milk bag on Amazon:

-If you like your milk to be little bit more sweet use natural sweeteners like honey, agave or maple syrup.
+If you like your milk to be a little bit more sweet use natural sweeteners like honey, agave, or maple syrup.

 How to make almond milk from roasted almonds?

 Almond milk is the perfect substitution for people who are allergic to dairy or who are looking for a healthier, low-calorie alternative that doesn’t contain any added sugars, preservatives or chemicals.
 It’s also a great option for vegans and people who are lactose-intolerant.